adammark/Markup.js/README.md

 var template = "{{if weight|kgs|more>500}} Lighten up! {{/if}}"
 ```

-IF and IF/ELSE statements also work inside loops:
+IF and IF/ELSE statements work inside loops:

 ``` javascript
 // show only users with email addresses var template = "{{users}} {{if user.email}} ... {{/if}} {{/users}}";
 ```

+You can even test the value of an iteration counter to apply conditional
+formatting:

 ``` javascript
 // show different content in even and odd rows